JstuffJr/mam/doc/README.md

 };
 ```

-However, when your image is imported from a server without CORS, then once
-you paint it into your canvas (using the `image` function, for example),
+When CORS is explicitly disabled (as shown above), or if the client's
+browser has limited support for CORS when loading images, MAM still tries to
+obtain those files in a way that doesn't _taint_ the canvas, but it may or
+may not work, depending on the browser used by the client.
+A "tainted"
-then the canvas becomes "tainted", which means that it becomes
-*write--only* (it becomes impossible to read the state of its pixels), and
+canvas means that it becomes *write--only* (it becomes impossible to read
-this could result in a situation where you can no longer save your program
+the state of its pixels), and this could result in a situation where you can
-in the Khan Academy, because part of the saving process involves obtaining
+no longer save your program in the Khan Academy, because part of the saving
-the picture from the canvas.
+process involves obtaining the picture from the canvas.

 For more information on CORS and its implications, you may read [this
 document][cors-more].